AckeeCZ/ACKategories/README.md

 ### TableHeaderFooterView
 Use this view as TableHeaderView or TableFooterView when your table/footer has dynamic content size.

+### GradientView
+Use this view when you want to create a view with gradient colors.

 ### UITableView and UICollectionView extensions
 Since now you can use simple extension which autoregisters your `UITableView` and `UICollectionView` cells!
 ```swift